ACT Disability Duty Concession Scheme (DDCS) — full stamp duty exemption

 You are blocked when you have no NDIS funding package, when the home is not your principal place of residence, when you hold less than a 51 per cent interest, or when you owned any other property in the two years before the purchase.
 The excludes.any and conflicts lists are empty in the YAML, but the application notes carry the prior-property and ownership-share bars.

 Rate logic summary: amount.type is eligibility_only with amount.period = none, because the dollar value tracks the conveyance-duty scale rather than a flat figure.
-A property valued at $1,020,000 or below pays no duty; above that the concession is capped at a maximum of $35,238 and the buyer pays the residual duty.
+From 2026-27 there is no property value cap — the previous $1,020,000 threshold and $35,238 limit are removed, so a qualifying buyer pays no conveyance duty at any price and the saving equals the full standard duty on the contract.

 What Is This Payment?